twinfoundation/identity/packages/identity-cli/docs/reference/functions/buildCommandIdentityCreate.md

 > **buildCommandIdentityCreate**(): `Command`

-Build the identity create command to the CLI.
+Build the identity create command for the CLI.

 ## Returns